-Beaches: There are not many beaches in Indianapolis, since it is located in the center of Indiana.
+Beaches in Indianapolis: There are not many beaches in Indianapolis, since it is located in the center of Indiana.
 Some of the beaches near the city are Indiana Beach, Cecil M. Harden Lake, Indiana Dunes, and Cagles Mills Lake.
 Indiana Beach is located on Lake Shafer in northwest Indiana.
 Families in Indiana have flocked to this beach in the summer for decades.
 The entertainment offered here during the summertime includes the boardwalk, amusement park rides, and water games.
 There are more than 20 adult thrill rides, a water park, a haunted castle, a mini golf course, and an Aqua theater with water stunt shows.

-Outdoor Activities: For the outdoor sports enthusiasts, there are plenty of opportunities to continue their fitness regimen while on a visit to Indianapolis.
+Outdoor Activities in Indianapolis: For the outdoor sports enthusiasts, there are plenty of opportunities to continue their fitness regimen while on a visit to Indianapolis.
 For example, if you want to explore nature, there are a lot of parks and gardens in Indianapolis where you can.
 Some of the parks in Indianapolis are Broad Ripple Park, Dr. Martin Luther King Jr. Park and Landmark for Peace Memorial, and Eagle Creek Park and Marina.
 The Dr. Martin Luther King Jr. Park and Landmark for Peace Memorial is named after the Civil Rights leader, Reverend Martin Luther King Jr. This is the place where Robert Kennedy gave his historic speech on the night King was assassinated in the year 1968.
 In memory of both the assassinated leaders, the Landmark for Peace memorial sculpture was built there.

-Transportation: Mass Transit:The roads in Indianapolis are infamously confusing.
+Transportation in Indianapolis: Mass Transit:The roads in Indianapolis are infamously confusing.
 Visitors to the city would do best to remember that the city layout is based on a huge circle.